 SP4PHC in the Philippines

 The Philippines Universal Health Care (UHC) Law offers an unprecedented opportunity to make the purchasing of primary health care more strategic.
 The law mandates radical structural reforms in the health sector, including universal insurance coverage through PhilHealth, expanded primary health care benefits, among others.
 SP4PHC is providing technical support to the Department of Health and PhilHealth to design and implement the provisions of the UHC law in order to strengthen purchasing of primary health care, especially family planning and maternal, newborn and child health services.
 For more information, view our Philippines overview presentation and one pager.
 To see how our SP4PHC team in the Philippines has helped its government respond to Covid-19, view our Covid-19 response page.

 SP4PHC has three key strategies to strengthen primary health care access and quality in the Philippines.

 Strategy 1: Promoting primary health care through Health Care Provider Networks (HCPNs)

 The UHC Law calls for the reorganization of providers into HCPNs, which have the potential to enhance continuity of care and improve patient referral systems.
-SP4PHC is working with the Department of Health to develop national-level HCPN guidelines and tools and is directly supporting two provincial UHC Integration sites in Region 6 to test the implementation of HCPNs.
+SP4PHC is directly supporting two provincial UHC Integration sites in Region 6 to develop HCPN guidelines and tools, to document their implementation, and to share insights with the Department of Health and other stakeholders to influence national policy.

 Strategy 2: Harnessing government action to engage private providers